hyperledger-labs/splice/cluster/README.md

 Wednesday to Wednesday weekly sprint cycle and adequately tested before being deployed to customers in TestNet.

+A convenient way to move the `testnet-next` tag to the commit of the next `CIDaily` deployment is to run `scripts/unmark-for-testnet.sh`.
+This will remove that tag.
+The next `CIDaily` deployment will then recreate the tag.
+Note that if the next `CIDaily` deployment fails, the next `TestNet` deployment will too (for lack of a tag).

 ### Manually Deploying via CI

 If necessary, it is possible to manually trigger CI/CD deployments to